Run rate

 The Required run rate refers to the missing number of runs that the batting team must score to win the match (or the total number of runs that the batters must score, divided by the remaining number of overs).
 As a rule, the Required run rate is displayed on the scoreboard closer to the end of the game, that is, in the second inning in the format of limited overs and in the fourth – in test competitions.

-Net run rate is a counting method that is most often used in the format of limited overs to identify the winner, provided that the teams managed to score the same number of points.
+Net run rate is a counting method most commonly used in the format of limited overs to identify the winner, when both teams have scored the same number of points.
 It is partly similar to the method of determining the strongest in the conditions of a goalless draw in football.

 In the most general sense, the match Net run rate is the average number of runs per over scored by the team, minus the average number of runs per over issued by the opposing team.
 Accordingly, the tournament Net run rate is calculated according to the same principle but based on the total number of runs for the entire period of the competition.
 At the same time, the Net run rate can be either positive (the team is ahead of the opponent/rivals in terms of the speed of the set of runs) or negative (if the team is inferior).

-Interestingly, many people consider the Net run rate to be a difficult indicator to understand, which also does not allow you to get a fair idea of the game level of a particular team.
+Interestingly, many find the Net Run Rate indicator difficult to understand, which also does not allow to get a fair idea of the game level of a particular team.
 On the one hand, the higher it is, the better, but at the same time, this state of affairs speaks primarily about the good work of the bowlers and not about how successful the team as a whole is.

 As for the Economy rate, it is used primarily to evaluate the effectiveness of bowlers, not batsmen, since it represents the average number of runs conceded per over.
 In fact, this indicator allows you to get an idea of how many runs the attacker gave to the opponents, so the lower it is, the better his statistics are.